Folium Systems

 What is sandboxed or excluded

-The packet should name sandbox data, sample providers, controlled demonstration behavior, excluded production systems, and known limits in plain language.
+The review file should name sandbox data, provider-shaped review records, controlled demonstration behavior, excluded production systems, and known limits in plain language.

 Guide section